mincong-h/java-examples/README.md

 ### Module JUnit

-The module _JUnit_ tests the different functionalities of the JUnit testing framework.
-Knowing the best practices of testing is important, because testing is the essential part of the software develpment.
+The module _JUnit_ tests the functionality of different methods of the JUnit testing framework.
+Knowing the best practices of testing is important, because testing is the essential part of the software development.

 ### Module Mock

 The module _Mock_ tests the different mocking frameworks, e.g. Mockito, Easy Mock and Power Mock.

 ### Module RESTful API